- Download our Moving to Mexico Guide (PDF)

-A country of rich tradition and delicious food, the birthplace of talented and famous artists such as Frida Kahlo, and home to gorgeous landscapes, breathtaking beaches, many UNESCO World Heritage Sites and ancient ruins, Mexico is truly unique.
+A country of rich tradition and delicious food, Mexico is the birthplace of talented artists such as Frida Kahlo.
+The country is home to gorgeous landscapes, breathtaking beaches, many UNESCO World Heritage Sites and ancient ruins, making it a truly unique expat destination.

 The media and Hollywood tend to focus on two extreme perceptions of Mexico: its violent drug crime or its sun-soaked luxurious lifestyle.
-Moving to Mexico involves much more than just that, and residents may face culture shock, problems with finding employment or difficulties doing business, but will soon realise that the country, with its blend of Spanish and indigenous cultures, has beautiful attributes and positive aspects too.
+Moving to Mexico involves much more than these two extremes.
+Residents may face culture shock, issues with finding employment or difficulties doing business, but will soon realise that the country, with its blend of Spanish and indigenous cultures, has beautiful attributes and positive aspects too.

 Here is a list of our pros and cons of moving to Mexico.